MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     GitHub Copilot uses the Chat view to communicate progress as it updates the constitution.md file.

-    > **NOTE**: It might take 30-60 seconds for GitHub Copilot to analyze the project requirements and then construct the constitution document.
+    > **NOTE**: It can take a minute or two for GitHub Copilot to analyze the project requirements and then construct the constitution document.
+If the workflow updates the templates for other Spec Kit files (spec.md, plan.md, tasks.md), you can ignore those changes for now.
+You'll generate those files in later tasks.

 1. Review the updated constitution.md file in the editor.

-    Always review the suggestions created by an agent.
+    Best practice: Always review the suggestions created by an agent.

     After GitHub Copilot updates the constitution, review the document to ensure it captures requirements accurately.
 This is an important step when you're working in a production environment where the constitution represents your business requirements and technical governance.
 For this training exercise, this review is mainly to help you become familiar with the constitution content.